JulienPeloton/PySM/README.txt

 'synchrotron2' = synchrotron index steepens off the Galactic plane, from -3.0 in the plane to -3.3 off the plane.
 Consistent with WMAP.

+'synchrotron3' = curved synchrotron index.
+Follows the model presented in Kogut 2012.

 'spdust2' = AME has 2% polarization fraction.
 Polarized maps simulated with thermal dust angles and nominal AME intensity scaled globally by polarization fraction.